likhitaavl2k/Piggy-Bank-using-Java-Swing/README.md

 <img src="Screenshots/Picture1.jpg">

+<b>Introduction:</b>
+Money is something very much valuable and required for the survival.
+Saving money is a crucial task to be done in our daily routine so as to ensure a secured future.
+Here comes the use of PiggyPal to keep track of all the savings.
+This project enables the user to login or signup as a new user.
+The only task of the user is to register or login into the application and deposit or withdraw the amount.
+It also shows the current savings of the user.
+With the help of PiggyPal, user can balance the expenditures and savings so as to ensure a financially secured life.

  <b>Steps:</b>
  1)	The first frame that appears asks you to select either to Login into previous account or SignUp for a new account.
 2)	If SignUp button is pressed another frame appears to set username and asks user to enter pin and confirm it.